Coleomegilla maculata: Life cycle

 A female beetle may lay between 200 and 1,000 eggs in groups of 8-15 in protected sites on stems and leaves over a three-month period.
-The larvae actively seek out prey and may travel as far as twelve meters in their search for food.
+The larvae actively seek out prey and may travel as far as 12 m in their search for food.
 The larvae grow rapidly, molting four times before attaching themselves by the abdomen to a leaf or other surface to pupate.
 The adult beetles emerge from three to twelve days later depending on the temperature.
 There are two to five generations per year.
 This species is most abundant in September when they congregate before mating and winter hibernation.
 They overwinter in large aggregations in leaf litter, under stones and in other protected sites at the edge of fields and hedgerows.
 They emerge in spring and look for suitable prey and egg laying sites in nearby crops, often dispersing by walking along the ground.